smsoltan/domino/README.md

 ## Rules:

 See the text of the task for details, on: https://www.fuw.edu.pl/~werner/pz/files/kol2.pdf [text in Polish].
-An extra rule was introduced, that the number of players cannot exceed than 5.
+An extra rule was introduced, that the number of players cannot exceed 5.

 ## Usage: